Princeton Graduate Christian Fellowship

 Christ has called us not only to himself, but also to one another as his people in the graduate community.
 Fellowship among graduate students is necessary for personal growth and corporate witness.
 We need the support and accountability of like-minded peers and mentors.
 The erosive effects of individualism and the isolation of departmental life need to be countered in Christian community.
 The Princeton fellowship brings together graduate students from across the disciplinary boundaries, and from all over the world (China, India, Germany...), bearing witness to the diversity of God's kingdom.
 By coming together for meals, by sharing the triumphs and the trials of graduate life, and by reaching out to others in Christian service, we hope to foster a spirit of Christian community and love.

-During the academic year, we gather together for our weekly meetings, outreach and service projects, and social events.
+During the academic year, we gather together for weekly prayer, monthly discussions over coffee, outreach and service projects, and social events.

 Evangelism and Service

 Not ashamed of the Gospel, we corporately and individually hold Jesus Christ as Lord and Savior.
 Men and women in the graduate community need to see Jesus as a live option and worthy of their wholehearted devotion.
 As Christ was sent into the world to bear witness to the good news of the Redeeming God and to be a servant, so he has sent us into the world to do likewise.

 In our meetings we concentrate on equipping each other for ministry in our everyday lives.
 We share stories of how God is working in the lives of those around us in our departments, our families, and among our friends.
 The Princeton graduate group has had the privilege of nurturing and encouraging several young Christians from all over the world.